rcazzara/seldovia/_families/Hunter_Family.md

 **William J. Hunter** was born in 1853 in Illinois to David and Sarah Hunter.
 By 1900 he was already living at "Ft.
 Kenai" with his wife "Eve" Odoyiah Backof.
 At the time he listed his  home address as Baker City, Oregon.
 He was working as a miner in Alaska but was a farmer in Oregon.
+In 1905 he was appointed US Postmaster in Kenai.
 They were still in Kenai in 1910, with children William, Mary, Theodore, Alice, and Lizzie.
 He died in 1917 in Kenai, leaving his wife with seven young children.
 She married Wassilie Bayou in 1925.